cloudant-labs/cloudant-introduction-course/Part 13 - Dates.md

 ---

 The third option is to store each date/time component in separate fields.
 This is more verbose than the previous options but has one key advantage if you're using Cloudant Query.
-Because Cloudant Query can act up on data in the form it exists in the document itself, if you need to query on a single date component e.g the month, then you'd need that item broken out in the document.
+Because Cloudant Query can only act upon data in the form it exists in the document itself, if you need to query on a single date component e.g the month, then you'd need that item broken out in the document.

 ![](slides/Slide99.png)